Use tabs in windows on Mac

 On your Mac, in an app that has tabs, do any of the following:

-Show all tabs: Choose View > Show All Tabs.
+Show all tabs in a window: To show thumbnails of all your open tabs, choose View > Show All Tabs.
 In the tab overview, click the tab you want to go to.
 To return to the current tab, choose View > Exit Tab Overview.

-Move between tabs: Click a tab or swipe left or right in the tab bar with two fingers.
+Move between tabs: Click a tab.
 You can also press Control-Tab or Control-Shift-Tab to go to the next or previous tab.

 Reorder tabs: Drag a tab left or right.